Margaret Pilkington: Wood engravings

 Noel Rooke's students at the Central School were prominent in those very early years of the wood engraving revival, as members of the Society of Wood Engravers, as contributors to books and as illustrators of books.
 Pilkington exhibited in the first exhibition of the Society of Wood Engravers in 1920, and continued to do so until 1931.
 She became a member of the society in 1921.

 In 1919 Malcolm Salaman included her wood engravings in his Studio anthology.
 In 1922 she contributed a wood engraving to Contemporary English Woodcuts, an anthology of wood engravings produced by Thomas Balston, a director at Duckworth and an enthusiast for the new style of wood engravings.
 Campbell Dodgson, Keeper of Prints and Drawings at the British Museum, wrote about her in his introduction to the book: Miss Gribble and Miss Pilkington are among the other women artists who practise wood engraving with zeal and success.

 She produced some 110 wood engravings, 41 of which were for the four books that she illustrated, three written by her father, Lawrence Pilkington, the last by a friend.
 In 1924 she produced 15 wood engravings for a book of poetry by her father, An Alpine Valley and other poems.
 In 1926 she engraved the frontispiece for Tattlefold and in 1928 another frontispiece for The Chimneys of Tattleton.
 In that year she also engraved 24 illustrations for Hills and Highways by her childhood friend Katharine Chorley.

 Her work is represented in several national collections, including the Central School and the Whitworth.

 Overview

 Pilkington's output is quite limited when compared to many of her contemporaries, and her importance lies not in her production or artistic merit, but in her encouragement to and patronage of her fellow practitioners.
 She was Secretary of the Society of Wood Engravers from 1924 and revived the moribund society in 1949.
 She was chairman from 1952 to 1967.
 She bought regularly at the annual exhibitions of the society and donated the wood engravings to the Whitworth.

+She was elected to membership of the Manchester Literary and Philosophical Society on 1 January 1951 (5 years after her sister) and was President of the Society 1964–66.

 Her influence is best summed up in her obituary by Trenchard Cox, director of the Victoria and Albert Museum: Her generous outlook on human affairs, her wide knowledge and discriminating taste, were reflected in every part of the museum (the Whitworth) which she made so much her own.